 Teacher Education Assistance for College and Higher Education Grant (TEACH) funds are available to students who intend to teach in a public or private elementary or secondary school that serves students from low-income families.
 Grants are awarded up to $4,000 per year and can be used to replace the student's Expected Family Contribution (EFC).
 Students who receive a TEACH Grant but do not complete the required teaching service will be required to repay the grants as a Federal Direct Unsubsidized Stafford Loan.
 Interest will be charged from the date of each TEACH Grant disbursement.

-TLU has been approved to offer TEACH Grants effective October 30, 2008.
-Students who have been accepted into the Teacher Education Program and who plan to teach in Bilingual Education, Math or Science may be eligible to receive the TEACH Grant if they meet the following criteria:
+TLU was approved to offer TEACH Grants effective October 30, 2008.
+Students who have been accepted into the Teacher Education Program and who plan to teach in Bilingual Education, Math, Science, or any other field of expertise where the State educational agency determined there is a shortage of qualified teachers (https://tsa.ed.gov) may be eligible to receive the TEACH Grant if they meet the following criteria:

 - Scored in the 75th percentile or higher on the SAT or ACT or have a minimum cumulative GPA of 3.25.